Study Abroad & Off-Campus

 Psychology & Research in Madrid, offered by the Learning Abroad Center in conjunction with the Department of Psychology and Fundación Ortega-Marañon, provides students with an opportunity to study psychology coursework in Madrid, Spain during fall, spring, and summer semesters.
 This program is a great opportunity for students to gain an international perspective on psychology, specifically in the brain science area, and to work on psychological research while abroad.

 - During summer term, students will earn six PSY credits in just six weeks!
-Students will take PSY 3061, Biological Psychology (taught by Professor Jonathan Gewirtz, Department of Psychology at the University of Minnesota-Twin Cities) and work in research labs in Madrid, earning three credits of PSY 5993, Directed Research in Psychology.
+Students will have the options to take Biological Psychology (taught by Professor Jonathan Gewirtz, Department of Psychology at the University of Minnesota-Twin Cities)- 3 credits, Cross-Cultural Psychology- 3 credits, and a research lab in Madrid, earning three credits of PSY 5993, Directed Research in Psychology.
 This program is a great opportunity for students to gain an international perspective on psychology, specifically in the brain science area, and to work on psychological research while abroad.

 - During fall or spring semester, students have the option to choose from: Abnormal Psychology, Health Psychology, Biological Psychology, Sensation and Perception, and Research Laboratory in Psychology, or Internship in Psychology, along with other Spanish culture courses to total 13-16 credits.